ivanpchelnikov/BattleShipTask/readme.md

 The task is to implement a Battleship state tracking API for a single player that must support the following logic:

 • Create a board<br/>
-• Add a battleship to the board
+• Add a battleship to the board<br/>
 • Take an “attack” at a given position, and report back whether the attack resulted in a hit or a miss.

 The API should not support the entire game, just the state tracker.
 No graphical interface or persistence layer is required.